Fill your College Details

 2. How does a primitive data structure differ from a non-primitive data structure in Python?

-In Python, primitive data structures like integers, strings, and booleans are built-in types that store single values.
-Non-primitive data structures like lists, dictionaries, and sets are used to store collections of data.
+In the Python programming language, primitive data structures such as integers, strings, and booleans are built-in types used to store single values.
+Non-primitive data structures, such as lists, dictionaries, and sets, are types used to store collections of data and facilitate access to the data contained in them.

 3. Why are non-primitive data structures more useful than primitive data structures for large applications?

-Non-primitive data structures allow you to store more complex data, like lists of data or relationships between data elements, which is essential for handling large and intricate datasets.
-They enable operations like sorting, searching, and linking, which are not possible with primitive data structures.
+Non-primitive data structures give you the ability to store more complex data, like lists of data or relationships between data elements, which is essential when it comes to handling big and complex datasets.
+You can't sort, search, or link the non-primitive data structures, such as lists.

 Read More Articles